 Vespula maculate (Linnaeus) & Polistes spp.

 Social wasps have large nests containing three types of individuals, or castes: queens, workers, and males.
-Eggs are laid in the cells of the nest, and the young larvae are fed bits of chewed up meat or insect parts by the queen and later by the workers.
+Eggs are laid in the cells of the nest, and the young larvae are fed bits of chewed up meat or insect parts by the queen, and later by the workers.

-Yellow jackets and hornets build flat paper nests in stacks which are then surrounded by a paper envelope.
-Yellow jackets usually build their nests below ground and in other [protected locations.
+Yellow jackets and hornets build flat paper nests in stacks, which are then surrounded by a paper envelope.
+Yellow jackets usually build their nests underground and in other veiled locations.
 Baldfaced hornets prefer to build their nests in trees and on the sides of buildings.
 Paper wasps build open flat nests, without a paper envelope, usually under the eaves of a house and in other protected locations.

 Social wasps use their nests for just one season.
 The colonies can contain as many as 30,000 individuals.
 These insects can be beneficial because they feed their young a variety of insects that we consider pests.
 They become a nuisance when they build nests in or near structures frequented by humans.

 Determining where the nesting area is located is critical, but it is recommended to contact a pest control company to treat and remove the nest, as these nests can be large, and their inhabitants, volatile.